minima-global/minidocs/docs/learn/mmrdatabase.md

 As the blockchain is heavily pruned, users must store proof that their coins are unspent.
 This is the role of the Merkle Mountain Range (MMR) Proof database.
 The MMR is a **hash sum tree** containing the proofs for all Transaction Outputs (TxOs) i.e. coins in the system.
 Note: these coins may be Spent Transaction Outputs (STxOs) or Unspent Transaction Outputs (UTxOs).

 The tree is **append-only** and is updated as coins are spent and created.
 For each new UTxO created from a transaction output, a new leaf node is created in the MMR.
 Coins are hashed in pairs, building up the largest **binary tree** possible until a new tree is required.
+As new trees are required, they start to look like a range of mountains - giving the MMR its name.

-When the total number of leaf nodes (Coins/TxOs) are not equal to *2n where n= int{0,...,256}*, there will be multiple trees of different heights, creating multiple peak nodes as shown below.
+When the total number of leaf nodes (Coins/TxOs) are not equal to *2 <sup>n</sup> where n = int{*0,...,256*}*, there will be multiple trees of different heights, creating multiple peak nodes as shown below.

 *Diagram: Merkle Mountain Range (MMR) with 11 coins (green) and three peaks (blue)*